aws-samples/cloudmosaic-dotnet/Module1.md

 ## Step 4: Create a credential profile for the user

 With the AWS tools installed and a new user created in your account with programmatic credentials this step walks you through how to setup a credential profile representing the user that can be used by the tools.

-How you do this depends upon your chosen tool so instructions for Visual Studio and the command line are provided below.
+> Note: You only need to follow **one** set of option instruction from those below to create a credential profile.
+Choose the most suitable instructions below that fit the tools you have installed.

-### Setting up a credential profile in Visual Studio
+### ***(Option 1)*** Using Visual Studio to set up a credential profile

 1. Start Visual Studio.
 If this is the first time launching Visual Studio after installing the AWS toolkit and no other credential profiles exist on your system it will display the *AWS Getting Started* view inviting you to add credentials.